mlomb/ort-batcher/README.md

 # ort-batcher

 Small crate to batch inferences of ONNX models using [ort](https://github.com/pykeio/ort).
+Inspired by [batched_fn](https://docs.rs/batched-fn/latest/batched_fn/).

+Note that it only works with models that:
+* Have their first dimension dynamic (-1), so they can be batched.
+* Inputs and outputs are tensors of type `float32`.

 # Usage